c410-f3r/wtx/wtx-docs/src/http-server-framework/README.md

 * URI router
 * WebSocket

-To use this functionality, it is necessary to activate the `http-server-framework` feature.
+To use this functionality, it is necessary to activate the `http2-server-framework` feature.

 ![HTTP/2 Benchmarks](https://i.imgur.com/lUOX3iM.png)